Why observe the ocean?

 How do we observe the ocean?

-Currently, about 10,000 in situ observing instruments, including networks of autonomous profiling floats, drifting and fixed buoys, piloted underwater robots, ships, sea level tide gauges, and even marine mammals, monitor the global ocean and measure its main physical and biogeochemical parameters, for several applications, such as climate studies, forecasts and early warnings, and marine ecosystems health monitoring.
+Currently, about 10,000 in situ observing instruments monitor the global ocean.
+These instruments include networks of autonomous profiling floats, drifting and fixed buoys, piloted underwater robots, ships, sea level gauges, and even marine mammals.
+They have various applications, such as forecasts and early warnings, climate studies and marine ecosystems health monitoring.

-In situ observing instruments measure many environmental parameters from the sea surface to the sea floor, providing essential calibration and validation data for satellite observations of the sea surface.
-These in situ observational platforms also measure surface marine meteorological variables and sample the water column, that cannot be measured by satellites.
+In situ observing instruments measure many environmental parameters from the sea surface to the sea floor.
+They provide essential calibration and validation data for satellite observations of the sea surface.
+These in situ observational platforms also measure surface marine meteorological variables and sample the water column.